-How to save for a graduation trip (because you deserve it)
+How to save for a graduation or reading week trip

 By ATB Financial 29 October 2018 5 min read

-If you’re in the process of earning a university degree or technical certificate, you know how much hard work and time goes in to your education.
-You’ll spend years churning out assignments, cramming for midterms, being run off your feet in your work placements and drinking endless amounts of coffee just to be able to keep your eyes open in those 8am labs.
-At the end of it all, you’ll slap on your graduation cap, prance across a stage and proudly accept the super expensive piece of paper you’ve laboured tirelessly for.
-Why not reward yourself for all your work?
-Here are five steps to help you plan and save for a graduation trip:
+If you’re in the process of earning a university degree or technical certificate, you know how much hard work and time goes into your education.
+With the stress of churning out assignments, cramming for midterms, being run off your feet in your work placements and drinking endless amounts of coffee, you might forget to take a break.
+You’ve earned it, so why not reward yourself for all your work?
+Here are five steps to help you plan and save for a Reading Week or graduation trip:

 Start saving now

-Although you may have only just started your post-secondary program, it’s a good idea to start saving for your graduation trip sooner rather than later.
+Although you may have only just started your post-secondary program, it’s a good idea to start saving for that dream trip sooner rather than later.

 It only takes a little to save a lot.
 Putting just $25-$30 from your bi-weekly paycheque into a tax free savings account (TFSA) can add up to almost $3,000 over four years.
 Contributing $50 bi-weekly over four years will result in over $5,000 in savings.
 The more consistent you are (even with small contributions) the more you’ll have saved up when you graduate—if you need some help sticking to your savings plan, you can set up automatic deposits.